rgknp/AIDayLabs/lab04.3-consuming_a_scoring_service/0_README.md

 This hands-on lab guides us through consuming a Machine Learning scoring service using [Azure Machine Learning Services](https://docs.microsoft.com/en-us/azure/machine-learning/preview/overview-what-is-azure-ml) with Workbench.

-In this workshop, we will see how to consume a deployed model from a Web API.
+In this lab, we will see how to consume a deployed model from a Web API.

 ***NOTE:*** There are several pre-requisites for this course, including an understanding and implementation of